bormaxi8080/starred/README.md

 - [stirtcanada/smishing](https://github.com/stirtcanada/smishing) - Smishing is a python script that send SMS using Phishing Frenzy framework
 - [yuka-friends/Windrecorder](https://github.com/yuka-friends/Windrecorder) - Windrecorder is a memory search app by records everything on your screen in small size, to let you rewind what you have seen, query through OCR text or image description, and get activity statistics.
 - [dataqa/extractor](https://github.com/dataqa/extractor) - App to extract structured fields into a spreadsheet from unstructured text
-- [myshell-ai/AIlice](https://github.com/myshell-ai/AIlice) - A lightweight AI Agent
+- [myshell-ai/AIlice](https://github.com/myshell-ai/AIlice) - AIlice is a fully autonomous, general-purpose AI agent.
 - [myshell-ai/MeloTTS](https://github.com/myshell-ai/MeloTTS) - High-quality multi-lingual text-to-speech library by MyShell.ai.
 Support English, Spanish, French, Chinese, Japanese and Korean.
 - [sharsil/mailcat](https://github.com/sharsil/mailcat) - Find existing email addresses by nickname using API/SMTP checking methods without user notification.
 Please, don't hesitate to improve cat's job! 🐱🔎 📬
 - [OWASP/OFFAT](https://github.com/OWASP/OFFAT) - The OWASP OFFAT tool autonomously assesses your API for prevalent vulnerabilities, though full compatibility with OAS v3 is pending.
 The project remains a work in progress, continuously evolving towar